arsenlblack/synaptask/docs/api/authentication.md

 ## Rate Limits

 All API and WebSocket methods are rate limited.
-If a limit is exceeded, the server responds with HTTP 429 (REST) or emits a `rate_limited` event (WebSocket).
+REST: ~2000/hour ws: ~1/sec If a limit is exceeded, the server responds with HTTP 429 (REST) or emits a `rate_limited` event (WebSocket).

 ### Global defaults